irisida/javalang/readme.md

 A short repo of Java programming language sample programs.
 Applies to Java 11+

 ### Mini projects
-- [01 - change detection](/src/com/irisida/projects/changedetection/ChangeDetection.java) - Futile little string matching proect.
+- [01 - Change detection](/src/com/irisida/projects/changedetection/ChangeDetection.java) - Futile little string matching proect.
 Has no basis in reality and does not use secure or maked inputs.
 Only demonstrates some string methods.
+- [02 - Update password with retry](/src/com/irisida/projects/withretry/WithRetr.java) - Update to the first mini project above, adds in the concept of retries, max count of 3.
+If correct within 3 attempts, update mechanism proceeds, if not the programs terminates in error.
+The same fragilities and non-real world scenarions apply as in project 01.

 ### Language and syntax examples